 We lined it all up to go as everything had to be done in one take.
 But we unplugged his headphones, so when Eric came in and started whistling, he couldn’t hear a thing and we cracked up… you can hear us laughing on the record!

-The Electricity Club gives its sincerest thanks to ROBERT MARLOW
+ELECTRICITYCLUB.CO.UK gives its sincerest thanks to Robert Marlow

 Special thanks to Deb Danahay

-‘The Peter Pan Effect’ was released by Energy Rekords, Sweden
+‘The Peter Pan Effect’ was released by Energy Rekords as a CD

 Text and Interview by Chi Ming Lai